tecnobabble/cisa-kev_2_tsc/README.md

 	 - No arguments, optional.
  - `--dashboard`
     - Creates a Dashboard named "CISA Known Exploited Vulns Status - Updated 2022-02-16" where the date is the last date that the script has updated the dashboard.
+    - Attempts to update any custom dashboard with "CISA KEV" in the name, IF it's using the xref tags that the primary dashboard uses.
     - No arguments, optional
+ -  `--arc`
+	 - Creates an Assurance Report Card tracking by IPs for the date ranges specified.
+	 - No arguments, optional.

 ```
 $ docker run --rm --env-file .env tecnobabble/cisa-kev_2_tsc:latest --feed cisa-kev --dashboard